 What is the difference between Element and Modular Construction types?

 These days there are many different types of construction and it is hard not to get lost in the description of those.
 Also, we notice many different names for the same type that are confusing.
 For example, you can find element construction called modular.
 What we will do here is explain our terminology and how we use it to describe our two construction methods for MCabin Line Designs.

-Element Construction - also known as prefab construction (or also called modular construction), when walls, ceilings, and roofs are produced in separate sections in the factory with all or some external and internal layers.
+Element Construction - also known as prefab construction (also called modular construction), when walls, ceilings, and roofs are produced in separate sections in the factory with all or some external and internal layers.
 The windows are installed in the factory.
 And these sections are loaded into the trailers for delivery to the building site, where they are unloaded by a crane and placed on the foundation, and connected together like a puzzle.
 The electricity and plumbing are done on-site after the house is watertight.
 And the internal works such as plasterboard and the rest begin.
-Due to the size of the trailer the sections are designed to be no longer than 13 m and no higher than 3 m, also not heavier than 2 tones to allow for standard crane lifting.
+Due to the size of the trailer, the sections are designed to be no longer than 13 m and no higher than 3 m, and also not heavier than 2 tons to allow for standard crane lifting.

 Modular Construction / Volumetric Modular Construction - the house is produced as a whole module, with all 4 walls, partition walls, roof, and floor, with the full external and internal finish.
 Electricity and plumbing are installed inside the walls and floor during the manufacture.
-Then the module, as it is, is loaded to the trailer or platform (depending on its size) to be delivered to the site.
+Then the module, as it is, is loaded onto the trailer or platform (depending on its size) to be delivered to the site.
 Here it is unloaded and ready to be used after some simple and quick finishing works are done.
 We produce our models so that you are left to take care only of interior furniture once the modules are placed and assembled.

 What are the advantages of modular and element constructions?

 As mentioned before, element construction is perfect for bigger houses.
 Compared to the traditional way of building from post and beam on-site, Element construction provides many benefits such as: